 consider how best to gain biological understanding from both common and

 rare allele findings and explore the translational and clinical

-applications, focusing on early detection of risk, biomarkers and
+applications, focusing on early detection of risk, biomarker discovery

 - Genetic architecture